99.9% success rate Google Search API

 1. Create Your ScrapingBee Account

-Head to the ScrapingBee website and click “Start Free Trial.”
-Sign up with your email and password—no credit card required.
-Once you verify your email, you’ll be taken to your dashboard with 1,000 free credits, ready to start extracting Google Scholar articles and citations.
+Head over to ScrapingBee and sign up—no credit card required.
+Once you verify your email, you'll instantly be credited with 1,000 free credits, which is more than enough to follow along.

 2. Get Your API Key

-Your API key connects your code to ScrapingBee’s proxy network.
-After logging in, you’ll find it on your dashboard.
-Make sure to copy and store the key securely.
-Never share it or commit it to version control.
+After logging in, copy your API key from the dashboard.
+Make sure you store the key securely and never share it publicly.
 I once pushed mine to GitHub by mistake and had to revoke it fast to prevent misuse!

 3. Install the Python SDK